-Fear of harming self/others intentionally, fear of going crazy and harming others, fear of shouting or writing out embarrassing obscenities, fear of making obscene gestures, of having insulted or offended someone.
+- Aggression: Fear of harming self/others intentionally, fear of going crazy and harming others, fear of shouting or writing out embarrassing obscenities, fear of making obscene gestures, of having insulted or offended someone.

-Questioning if you have told the truth perfectly, questioning if others have understood you perfectly, keeping your possessions in perfect order, wanting to have a perfect appearance.
+- Perfection: Questioning if you have told the truth perfectly, questioning if others have understood you perfectly, keeping your possessions in perfect order, wanting to have a perfect appearance.

 - Sexual Obsessions: Fear of having forbidden perverse thoughts, images, or impulses, fear of acting out sexually or being sexually excited by children, fear of desiring or having sex with animals.

-Fear of being sinful or blasphemous on purpose, fears of having acted sinfully, having undesirable thought about religious deities.
+- Religious Obsessions: Fear of being sinful or blasphemous on purpose, fears of having acted sinfully, having undesirable thought about religious deities.

 - Health and Body-Focused Obsessions: Believing that parts of your body are ugly or disfigured, asymmetry of parts of your body, fear of brain damage, fear of a serious undiagnosed illness.

 - Neutral Obsessions: Excessive awareness of your own thoughts, counting for no special reason, bothered by certain sounds, words, or music, excessively aware of normal bodily functions like blinking, breathing, or heart beating.

-Having bad luck, lucky/unlucky numbers, colors, or multiples of numbers.
+- Magical Obsessions: Having bad luck, lucky/unlucky numbers, colors, or multiples of numbers.

 Types of Compulsions in OCD

 - Decontamination: Washing your hands or body repeatedly and excessively.
 Using gloves, paper, or some other item to touch or pick things up.
 Disinfecting yourself and your possessions or having others disinfect themselves.
 Changing or having others change clothes frequently in order to avoid contamination.
 Also, frequently avoiding touching others or things for fear of contamination.

-Keeping your things perfectly neat and clean, not using newly purchased items for fear of messing them up, avoiding using rooms, closets, or anything storage space once it has been arranged perfectly, saying things perfectly.
+- Perfectionism: Keeping your things perfectly neat and clean, not using newly purchased items for fear of messing them up, avoiding using rooms, closets, or anything storage space once it has been arranged perfectly, saying things perfectly.

-Checking locks, doors, windows, stoves, car doors, headlights, water faucets, electrical appliances, extinguished cigarettes, and matches.
+- Checking: Checking locks, doors, windows, stoves, car doors, headlights, water faucets, electrical appliances, extinguished cigarettes, and matches.
 Repetitively praying or crossing oneself.
 Checking what you have read, columns of numbers, your memory, the item you think you may have left behind, or food for fear of contamination.

-Repeating something with a good thought in it, rethinking thoughts, thinking thoughts in reverse, performing actions or movements in reverse, touching things in a special way.
+- Undoing: Repeating something with a good thought in it, rethinking thoughts, thinking thoughts in reverse, performing actions or movements in reverse, touching things in a special way.

-Thinking thoughts in a specific or special way, knowing or learning everything on a specific topic, creating specific thoughts or images, checking memory for past harm to self/others.
+- Mental Compulsions: Thinking thoughts in a specific or special way, knowing or learning everything on a specific topic, creating specific thoughts or images, checking memory for past harm to self/others.

 - Counting: Counting while performing certain activities, repeating behaviors a certain number of times, performing behaviors odd or even numbers of times.

 - Touching or Movements: Posing or gesturing in a certain way, move in specific ways while doing specific activities, tic or grimace in a special way, touch, tap or move your body in a certain fashion.

-Warning others repeatedly of potential harm or danger, confessing to having done things that may have caused harm to others, asking others repeatedly if things will turn out ok or will turn out well for you.
+- Protective: Warning others repeatedly of potential harm or danger, confessing to having done things that may have caused harm to others, asking others repeatedly if things will turn out ok or will turn out well for you.

-Checking for imperfection or problems with your body in the mirror, checking your body for symmetry, cutting your hair for long periods of time to get it perfect.
+- Body-Focused Compulsions: Checking for imperfection or problems with your body in the mirror, checking your body for symmetry, cutting your hair for long periods of time to get it perfect.
 Frequently seeking medical consultations for possible illnesses, frequent self-exams, frequent reading on the internet about illnesses you fear that you have.

-Saving items simply because they belong to you or a loved one.
+- Hoarding: Saving items simply because they belong to you or a loved one.
 Saving broken, irreparable or useless items.
 Experiencing an inability to throw out items due to fear of accidentally throwing away something important.